-Vote No on Pit Bull Ballot Question, Proposition 2D
+Vote No on Pit Bull Ballot Question, Proposition 2DVote No on Proposition 2D

 Aurora, CO - On October 14, ballots will begin to be mailed to all registered voters in Aurora, Colorado.
 In a first ever general election vote, the public will be asked the following: "Shall the people of Aurora adopt an ordinance allowing pit bulls back into their city?"
 We urge residents of Aurora to vote no. The City of Aurora adopted a pit bull ban in 2005.
 Since this time, serious pit bull maulings ha… [Read full blog post]

 Revisiting Important Posts and PagesDogsBite.org - To help new readers gain stronger footing, we are revisiting important parts of the website.
 These posts and pages address common questions that are sent into DogsBite.org from across the United States.
 Other ways to gain an overview of this website is by browsing Sticky Stories and Must Read Posts.
 For daily updates pertaining to dangerous dogs and pit bull issues, along with its growing blog sphere, readers can follow t… [Read full blog post]

 Charleston, WV - In a memorandum decision filed January 14, the highest court in West Virginia affirmed the constitutionality of a breed-specific ordinance that prohibited the ownership of pit bull terriers in the Town of Ceredo.
 In the decision, the high court affirmed the order of Wayne County Circuit Court Judge Darrell Pratt, who had affirmed the Municipal Court of Ceredo's conviction of three defendants for the possession of pit bulls w… [Read full blog post]